arrilot/laravel-widgets/README.md

 {{ Widget::recentNews() }}
 ```

-There is no real difference between them.
+There is no real difference between these.
 The choice is up to you.

 ## Passing variables to widget